impiyush/DevtalksGSO/README.md

-DevtalksGSO
+DevtalksGSO Examples
 ===========

-code examples which I took in devtalks at greensboro
+code examples presented at DevTalksGSO at Greensboro